saucepoint/sylphrena/README.md

 # Solidity

 1. Alice sends Ether to a designated EOA address, referred to as the *escrow address* (the address eventually gets bytecode via CREATE2)
-2. Alice (using a different wallet) registers Charlie as a recipient, amongst a pool of other recipients
+2. Alice (using a different wallet) registers Charlie as a recipient, and adds the address amongst a pool of other recipients
-3. Bob calls a function, which randomly selects Charlie as a recipient, and deploys a self-destructible contract to one of the escrow EOAs.
+3. Bob calls a function which deploys a self-destructible contract to one of the escrow EOAs.
 The escrow contract is atomically SELFDESTRUCT'd and funds are sent to Charlie's address

 ```solidity